Kamikaze: Final phase

 Vice Admiral Matome Ugaki, the commander of the IJN 5th Air Fleet based in Kyushu, participated in one of the final kamikaze attacks on American ships on 15 August 1945, hours after Japan's announced surrender.

-On 19 August 1945, 11 young officers under Second Lieutenant Hitoshi Imada, attached to the 675th Manchuria Detachment, accompanied by two women of their engagement, left the Daikosan airfield and made a final aerial suicide attack against one of the Soviet armoured units that had invaded Manchuria knowns as the Shinshu Fumetsu Special Attack Corps (Japanese: 神州不滅特別攻撃隊), the last kamikaze attacks were recorded on 20 August 1945.
+On 19 August 1945, 11 young officers under Second Lieutenant Hitoshi Imada, attached to the 675th Manchuria Detachment, accompanied by two women of their engagement, left the Daikosan airfield and made a final aerial suicide attack against one of the Soviet armored units that had invaded Manchuria known as the Shinshu Fumetsu Special Attack Corps (Japanese: 神州不滅特別攻撃隊), The last kamikaze attacks were recorded on 20 August 1945.

 Shortly afterward, the main strength of the Japanese Army began to lay down its arms in surrender per the Emperor's broadcast.
 The Soviet–Japanese War, and World War II, had come to an end.

-At the time of the surrender, the Japanese had more than 9,000 aircraft in the home islands available for Kamikaze attack, and more than 5,000 had already been specially fitted for suicide attack to resist the planned either American or Soviet invasion.
+At the time of the surrender, the Japanese had more than 9,000 aircraft in the home islands available for kamikaze attacks, and more than 5,000 had already been specially fitted for suicide attack to resist the planned either American or Soviet invasion.

 Effects

 As the end of the war approached, the Allies did not suffer more serious significant losses, despite having far more ships and facing a greater intensity of kamikaze attacks.
-Although causing some of the heaviest casualties on U.S. carriers in 1945 (particularly as Bunker Hill was unlucky to get hit with fueled and armed aircraft on deck), the IJN had sacrificed 2,525 kamikaze pilots and the IJAAF 1,387 – without successfully sinking any fleet carriers, cruisers, or battleships.
-This was far more than the IJN had lost in 1942 when it sank or crippled three U.S. fleet carriers (albeit without inflicting significant casualties).
-In 1942, when U.S. Navy vessels were scarce, the temporary absence of key warships from the combat zone would tie up operational initiatives.
-By 1945, however, the U.S. Navy was large enough that damaged ships could be detached back home for repair without significantly hampering the fleet's operational capability.
-The only U.S. surface losses were escort carriers, destroyers, and smaller ships, all of which lacked the armor protection and/or capability to sustain heavy damage.
+Although causing some of the heaviest casualties on US carriers in 1945 (particularly as Bunker Hill was unlucky to be hit with fueled and armed aircraft on deck), the IJN had sacrificed 2,525 kamikaze pilots and the IJAAF 1,387 – without successfully sinking any fleet carriers, cruisers, or battleships.
+This was far more than the IJN had lost in 1942 when it sank or crippled three US fleet carriers (albeit without inflicting significant casualties).
+In 1942, when US Navy vessels were scarce, the temporary absence of key warships from the combat zone would tie up operational initiatives.
+By 1945, however, the US Navy was large enough that damaged ships could be detached back home for repair without much hampering the fleet's operational capability.
+The only US surface losses were escort carriers, destroyers, and smaller ships, all of which lacked the armor protection or capability to sustain heavy damage.
 Overall, the kamikazes were unable to turn the tide of the war and stop the Allied invasion.

+While on paper it may appear that kamikaze and kamikaze-assisted attacks at Okinawa only managed to sink smaller ships like destroyers, the reality is different.
+Kamikaze raids often included escort fighters and conventional bombers piloted by skilled aviators who were not intended to execute suicide strikes.
+These coordinated groups, such as the one that paved the way for conventional bombers to successfully strike the fleet carrier Franklin, were crucial.
+In fact, three large fleet carriers—Franklin, Bunker Hill, and Enterprise—were so heavily damaged by kamikaze-related attacks that they were knocked out for the remainder of the war.